This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Fitness and an active life are so important to weight loss and overall health.

 Can you lose belly fat by not drinking alcohol?
 If you’re a heavy drinker or binge drinker, not drinking alcohol can help you lose belly fat.
-Not only can not drinking decrease your stress hormones that make fat harder to burn, not drinking cuts carbohydrates and calories and makes you more likely to exercise.
+Sobriety decreases your stress hormones that make fat harder to burn.
+You’ll also cut carbs and calories and become more likely to exercise.

 5. Healthier Skin